 consent of the student, unless the student indicates otherwise to

-the University Registrar’s Office.
+University Registrar Services.
 Note that the social security number or other nondirectory information, either alone or in conjunction with other data elements, may not be used to identify student records when disclosing or confirming directory information without the student’s written consent.

 Controlling Directory Information Release